thehunmonkgroup/jester/doc/03-Sequences.md

 Sometimes as you're designing a sequence, it's either crashing Jester or not behaving as you would expect, and you can't easily figure out why.
 Jester provides a few debugging utilities to aid your investigative efforts:

  * **Turn on Jester's debug output:** --
-   This can be done globally by setting the 'debug' variable to true in 'jester/conf.lua', or per profile by setting the same variable in the profile.
+   This can be done globally by setting the <code>debug</code> variable to true in <code>jester/conf.lua</code>, or per profile by setting the same variable in the profile.
 Turning this on outputs a massive amount of debugging information, pretty much detailing every single thing Jester is doing as it runs.
-You can further control what debugging information is output by changing the values (not the keys) in the <code>debug_output</code> table in 'jester/conf.lua' -- true turns on debugging output for that area, false turns it off.
+You can further control what debugging information is output by changing the values (not the keys) in the <code>debug\_output</code> table in <code>jester/conf.lua</code> -- true turns on debugging output for that area, false turns it off.

- * **Use the debug dump functionality in your sequence:** -- Jester exposes its core variable dumping function <code>debug_dump()</code> to all sequences.
+ * **Use the debug dump functionality in your sequence:** -- Jester exposes its core variable dumping function <code>debug\_dump()</code> to all sequences.
 You can place it in the top section of any sequence, give it a variable name, and it will dump the variable to the FreeSWITCH console.
-For example, to debug the 'foo' variable: debug_dump(foo)
+For example, to debug the <code>foo</code> variable: debug_dump(foo)
 <br />